 Maglev high-speed train

 For the quickest (and coolest) way to travel between Pudong Airport and central Shanghai, take the Maglev train.
 Because who doesn’t want to travel at 430 km/hour?

-Yes, that’s right, 430 km/hour!
+Yes, that’s right, 430 km per hour!
 Maglev comes from magnetic levitation – the repelling and attracting of magnets propel the train.
-The magnets also lift the train up (the levitation part), so the train is literally floating off the tracks!
+The magnets also lift the train up (the levitation part), so the train is literally floating above the tracks!

-Standard class is more than comfortable for a 7-minute journey, so pick up a one-way ticket for 50 Yuan (£5.70) or a return (valid for 7 days) for 80 Yuan (£9.20).
+Standard class is more than comfortable for a 7-minute journey.
+So, pick up a one-way ticket for 50 Yuan (£5.70) or a return (valid for 7 days) for 80 Yuan (£9.20).
+With a same-day airline ticket, then a one-way ticket is just 40 Yuan, no discount on a return ticket though.
 Then sit back and relax, and expect the view outside of the window to fly by!

 So there we have it, 7 (very detailed) reasons to book a long layover in Shanghai.
 Layovers are a great way to see a new city or country.
 So don’t just sit inside an airport, get that passport stamped and get exploring!

 If you have any questions or want any more information drop a comment below and I’ll get back to you!

 Prices mentioned and conversions from Yuan to GBP are correct as of October 2021 but are subject to change in future.